jyutzler/Bridge-Systems/system.md

 A below-game jump response to a takeout double is invitational.
 To force, responder cuebids opener’s suit.
+# Preemptive Bids
+Opening suit bids at the three level and higher are preemptive, usually showing 7 cards at the 3-level and 8 cards at the 4-level.
+They are sound, roughly in accordance with the rule of 500 - you expect to take seven tricks vulnerable, six tricks non-vulnerable out of your own hand.

 # Competitive Bidding
 There is almost an endless variety of possible sequences, so it pays to have simple guidelines to prevent bidding misunderstandings.